 22. Prevents Skin Aging

 One of the essential benefits of squash includes protection against the damaging effects of sun exposure and preventing dehydration.
 Moreover, it contains high levels of vitamin C, which fights free radicals within the body, thus preventing signs of aging like fine lines, wrinkles, and pigmentation.
-Regular consumption of squash keeps your skin hydrated.
+Regular consumption of squash provides ample hydration to your skin.

 Hair Benefits Of Squash